Neil Oram: Authorship confusion

 Obituaries on Ken Campbell in The Telegraph and The Guardian say that Ken "wrote" The Warp or "co-wrote" The Warp with Neil Oram.
 However, other reviews and articles and all known publicity material acknowledges Neil Oram as being the sole author.
-It seems clear that Ken Campbell directed, but never wrote a word of the Warp.
-There is no evidence that he ever claimed that he did.
+It seems clear that Ken Campbell directed, but never wrote a word of the Warp and there is no evidence that he ever claimed to have done so.

 According to Oram, the true story behind the writing of The Warp is as follows: Ken Campbell "inspired" him to write The Warp as a play after, at the ICA in 1978, Campbell heard Oram give a one-man performance of stories from his life.
 Campbell suggested dramatization and offered to direct the result.
 Commissioned by the ICA, and funded by the Arts Council, Oram began working.
 A brief attempt at collaboration, with Campbell typing up the script, proved impractical.
 Oram then wrote the entire ten play cycle, by hand, by himself, in Butleigh, Somerset.